Cornwall

 So how do I score the quality of the beer?

 2. You can then search for your pub by name.
 Be careful here as there are many pubs in the country which share the same name.
-Try searching by the pub name and the town or postcode.
-The smart phone web page also gives you the option to search for real ale pubs nearby, very useful if you are in an unfamiliar town.
+The advice is to search by the pub name and the town.
+The Camra Experience smart phone web page also gives you the option to search for real ale pubs nearby, very useful if you are in an unfamiliar town.